Mahmoud Taleghani: Political activities

-Before Islamic Revolution
+Before the Iranian Revolution

-In 1938 he went to Tehran to preach and lecture on Islam and was arrested and imprisoned the next year for opposing the regime of Reza Shah.
-From 1948 onwards he held classes at Hedayat Mosque in Tehran.
+In 1938, he went to Tehran to preach and lecture on Islam and was arrested and imprisoned the next year for opposing the regime of Reza Shah.
+From 1948 onward, he held classes at Hedayat Mosque in Tehran.
 Ayatollah Taleghani had the responsibility of educating revolutionary folks from the very beginning.
 He traveled abroad to Jordan and Egypt in 1951 and 1952, to the Peoples Muslim Congress in Karachi, and twice to Jerusalem as the head of an Iranian delegation to the annual Islamic Congress of Quds.
 He supported Mohammed Mosaddeq's nationalization of the oil industry.
-Following the 1953 Iranian coup d'état that overthrew Mossaedegh and restored the Shah he was arrested and — according to the Islamic Republic's IRIB website — "accused of hiding Navvab Safavi, the founder and leader of the Fadayan-e Islam" Islamist assassination group.
+Following the 1953 Iranian coup d'état that overthrew Mossaedegh and restored the Shah he was arrested and – according to the Islamic Republic's IRIB website – "accused of hiding Navvab Safavi, the founder and leader of the Fadayan-e Islam" Islamist assassination group.

 Politically active from his student days, Taleghani was a veteran in the struggle against the Pahlavi regime.
 He was imprisoned on several occasions over the decades, "as a young preacher, as a mid-ranking cleric, and as a senior religious leader just before the revolution," and served a total of a dozen years in prison.
 In his time in prison he met many leftist political prisoners and "was particularly fond of talking about his interactions with leftists."
 The influence of the left on his thinking was reflected in his famous book Islam and Ownership (Islam va Malekiyat) which argued in support of collective ownership "as if it were an article of faith in Islam."
-He helped found the National Resistance Movement in 1957 and along with Mehdi Bazargan, Yadollah Sahabi and Ali Shariati he founded the Iran Freedom Movement in May 1961.
-In 1971 he exiled to Zabol, a city in Sistan and Baluchestan Province and then to Baft a city of Kerman Province.
+He helped found the National Resistance Movement in 1957 and along with Mehdi Bazargan, Yadollah Sahabi, and Ali Shariati he founded the Iran Freedom Movement in May 1961.
+In 1971, he exiled to Zabol, a city in Sistan and Baluchestan Province and then to Baft, a city of Kerman Province.
 Between 1964 and 1978 he spent nearly a decade in jail.
 Altogether he spent nearly 15 years behind bars.
 Finally, Taleghani after the rise of the Islamic Revolution in November 1978 was released.